spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 ![A screenshot showing the VMs registered with Palette automatically. ](/tutorials/edge-native/clusters_edge_deploy-cluster_edge-hosts.png)

 If the three Edge hosts are not displayed in the list then the automatic registration failed.
 You can register the Edge hosts manually by using each Edge host's ID.
-Click on the **Add Edge Hosts** button, and paste the Edge host ID returned after provisioning the VMs in one of the previous steps.
+Click on the **Add Edge Hosts** button, and paste the Edge host ID returned after provisioning the VMs in previous step.
 The Edge host IDs can be found in the GOVC output that was generated when you deployed the VMs.
 <br />

 ## Create a Cluster Profile